awheeler294/resume/resume.md

 ##### awheeler294@gmail.com | (425) 367-3402

 #### About
 Software Engineer with over 7 years of experience.
-Extensive experience in Rust and Python, working in embedded development and back-end web streaming services, with some full-stack web development experience.
-I enjoy working at scale, both large and small.
-I like to build APIs and interfaces that are simple to use and easy to understand, backed by automated tests.
-I love to learn and expand my technical skills, and I'm open to opportunities outside my core experience.
+Extensive experience in Rust and Python, working in embedded development and back-end web streaming services.
+Experience with full-stack web development.
+Built APIs and interfaces that are simple to use and easy to understand, backed by automated tests.
+Proficient at learning and expanding technical skills, and open to opportunities outside my core experience.

 #### Skills